Nasirkhan94/Explainable-and-Robust-Millimeter-Wave-Beam-Alignment-for-AI-Native-6G-Networks/README.md

 If you use this codebase in any form for academic or industrial research that results in a publication, please cite the corresponding paper.

-You may use the following BibTeX entry for citation:
+-You may use the following BibTeX entry for citation:

 @INPROCEEDINGS{khan_ICC25,
   author={Khan, Nasir and Abdallah, Asmaa and Celik, Abdulkadir and Eltawil, Ahmed M. and Coleri, Sinem},